Images Depict Mature Plants

 Delay shipping by leaving us a message at Checkout.

 Espoma Bio-Tone Starter Plus

 Treegator Jr. Slow Release Watering Bag

 Soil Soaker Hose

 California Residents: This product can not be shipped to California at this time due to shipping restrictions.

 Ligustrum recurvifolium Shrubs for Sale Online

-Ligustrum Recurvifolium is a large, fast-growing, upright, evergreen shrub, which is highly adaptable to most soils.
+Ligustrum recurvifolium is a large, fast-growing, upright, evergreen shrub, which is highly adaptable to most soils.
 It has lustrous dark green leaves, wavy foliage, and fragrant white flowers.
-It is one of the fastest growing of the privacy shrubs, making it ideal for a privacy hedge or buffer screen.
-Its dense evergreen foliage makes it a perfect windblock for the winter months.
+It is one of the fastest-growing privacy shrubs, making it ideal for a privacy hedge or buffer screen.
+Its dense evergreen foliage makes it a perfect wind block for the winter months.
 Privet is excellent in containers on the patio as well.